AtsushiSakai/PythonRobotics/docs/modules/slam/graphSLAM_SE2_example.rst

    odometry data.
 2. Scan-matching edges constrain two non-consecutive vertices.
-These scan matches can be computed using, for example, 2-D LiDAR data or landmarks; the details of how these contstraints are determined is beyond the scope of this example.
+These scan matches can be computed using, for example, 2-D LiDAR data or landmarks; the details of how these constraints are determined is beyond the scope of this example.
 This is often referred to as *loop closure* in the Graph SLAM literature.